signed-project/signed-frontend-react/README.md

 * attachments - [media]
 * target
   * address - source address of the target
   * postHash - hash.
-Retrieve the file from the replyToSource.fileStores
+Retrieve the file from the asset store
-* signature - string, optional
+* signature - string
+* mentions - [sourceMention]
+* hash - string, every post version will be stored as a separate file in the fileStore

+## sourceMention
+* name
+* address

+## postStats
 * likesCount - int
 * repostsCount - int
 * commentsCount - int
-* mentions - [source]
-* hash - string, every post version will be stored as a separate file in the fileStore

 ## source
 * address